 - After rinsing and drying, dip each slice of eggplant in flour and shake and tap off excess.
 Then dip in egg wash and finally in bread crumbs – coating both sides and edges with all steps.
 Place on collection plate.
 Repeat until all eggplant is breaded.
 Tip: Use one hand for wet and one hand for dry so that your hands don’t get caked with breading.

 - In a 14” skillet, heat the oil to 350 degrees.
 (Using a candy thermometer is helpful to ensure you get to the correct temperature.)

 - Preheat oven to 350 degrees.

-- Once the oil is hot, cook the eggplant in three batches.
-Cook for 1 to 1 ½ minutes on each side until golden brown.
+- Once the oil is hot, fry the eggplant in batches.
+Fry for 1 ½ minutes on each side until golden brown.
 Remove to paper towels to drain.
 Lightly salt each slice as they come out of the hot oil.

-- When you are done, you should have a collection of eggplant slices that are large, medium and small in diameter.
-Separate them into three sizes with five in each pile.
-Pour one cup of tomato sauce into the bottom of a 9x13-inch pan or baking dish.
-Place five large slices spread out into the bottom of the pan over the sauce.
+- Pour one cup of the tomato sauce into the bottom of a 9×13-inch pan or baking dish.
+Place the five largest slices spread out onto the bottom of the pan over the sauce.

 - Insert a skewer or a tooth pick (without frills) into the center of each so they don’t slide apart while baking.

 - Cover the pan or dish with a sheet of parchment paper that has been sprayed with kitchen pan spray (to stop the cheese from sticking) and a sheet of foil, shiny side facing the food.
 Seal tight around the edges and bake for 25 minutes.
 Uncover and bake for 5 minutes more.
 (The shiny side of foil reflects the heat so always put shiny side facing the food.)